Begin Main Content Area

 What happens when I get approved?

-Can my application be turned down?
+What happens if my application is turned down?

 Do I have to repeat this whole process to qualify for the discount in the future?